logaretm/vee-validate/docs/guide/components/validation-provider.md

 ### Input Groups (Checkbox/Radio)

-Like radio inputs and checkboxes (sometimes), some inputs behave as a single input entity.
-You can wrap the whole group of inputs __given that they have the same `v-model`__ in a single ValidationProvider component.
+Like radio inputs and (sometimes) checkboxes, some inputs behave as a single input entity.
+You can wrap a whole group of inputs __given that they have the same `v-model`__ in a single ValidationProvider component.
 You can group as many inputs as you want inside the ValidationProvider component.

 ```vue
 <ValidationProvider rules="required">